Lantana Recovery

 Advanced Recovery Systems:

-Advanced recovery systems include addiction treatment programs, local and online support groups, therapists, reading up on sober guides etc. Here’s how you can get help dealing with the first 30 days of sobriety:
+A review of 39 studies on the benefits of addiction recovery, overcoming addiction leads to sustained abstinence, improved physical and psychological health, improved quality of life and satisfaction, meaningful living, and citizenship.
+Advanced recovery systems include addiction treatment programs, local and online support groups, therapists, reading sober guides, etc. Here’s how you can get help dealing with the first 30 days of sobriety:

 1. Drug Addiction Treatment Program:

-Addiction treatment programs and rehab centers are an excellent way to get help with alcohol addiction .
-For long term addicts the first month can be the hardest and enrolling in a rehab center or a sober house will be really helpful for them in fighting the withdrawal and relapse.
+Addiction treatment programs and rehab centers are excellent ways to get help with alcohol addiction.
+For long-term addicts, the first month can be the hardest, and enrolling in a rehab center or a sober house will be really helpful for them in fighting withdrawal and relapse.
 If enrolling in rehab isn’t an option, outpatient rehab is also a possible choice.
-They are a huge success with people who can’t directly enrol in a rehab and will provide a personalized plan for the person tailored around their needs.
+They are a huge success with people who can’t directly enroll in rehab and will provide a personalized plan for the person tailored around their needs.

 2. Sober Support Groups:

 The first month of sobriety can take a toll on a person’s mental health and having someone to talk to like a friend, is a huge help.
-But support groups also help by learning from the experience of other people and sharing your struggles.
-Alcoholics anonymous is also a great resource for this purpose.
+But strong ongoing support from specialized substance abuse support and/or religious groups, interpersonal relationships with family, spouses, and sponsors as well as supportive work environments played a major role in sustaining recovery as you are learning from the experience of other people and sharing your struggles.
+Alcoholics Anonymous is also a great resource for this purpose.
 Mental health plays a great role in addiction treatment and you should never be afraid to ask for help!

 3. Behavioral Treatment Program:

-Counseling is really crucial in achieving long term sobriety.
-Behavioral therapy helps with “drunk dreams” as well and deal with problems that led to the addiction in the first place.
+Counseling is really crucial in achieving long-term sobriety.
+Behavioral therapy helps with “drunk dreams” as well and deals with problems that led to the addiction in the first place.
 Eliminating alcohol won’t be alone enough.
-Plans have to made to remove the cause of this addiction which is why you need to see mental health professionals to help you get through this phase.
+Plans have to be made to remove the cause of this addiction which is why you need to see mental health professionals to help you get through this phase.

 A primary care doctor will first evaluate the person’s drinking pattern and create a treatment plan for them.
 The overall health is also taken into consideration and medications are recommended.
-Then come psychiatrists, social workers and psychologists.
-They are mainly involved in behavioral treatment of the addict.
-Once a person in sober, they can still get alcohol counseling in order to maintain their sobriety without a risk of a relapse in the future.
-The path to staying sober is not an easy one, but that does means you have to do it alone!
+Then come psychiatrists, social workers, and psychologists.
+They are mainly involved in the behavioral treatment of the addict.
+Once a person is sober, they can still get alcohol counseling in order to maintain their sobriety without a risk of a relapse in the future.
+The path to staying sober is not an easy one, but that does mean you have to do it alone!

 4. The 12-Step Program:

-The 12 step program is a diverse program used to treat various kinds of addictions and behavioral problems, including alcohol addiction and are mainly based on spiritual principles.
+The 12-step program is a diverse program used to treat various kinds of addictions and behavioral problems, including alcohol addiction, and is mainly based on spiritual principles.
 The steps include:

 • The second step is faith.
 It revolves around believing that you can fight your addiction and making it your mission to recover with success.

-• The third step is surrender to a higher power.
+• The third step is surrendering to a higher power.

-• Fourth step is soul searching finding a spiritual meaning in your life.
+• The fourth step is soul searching finding a spiritual meaning in your life.

 • The fifth step is integrity and one of the most difficult steps and provides an opportunity for growth.